 Throughout Catholic Charities’ 150 year history, faith communities have played a pivotal role in supporting and developing the work we do for those in need.
-There are many ways your faith community can engage with the work of Catholic Charities, and we hope you or your community can find the way to get involved that works for you.
+There are many ways your community can engage with the work of Catholic Charities, and we hope you or your community can find the way to get involved that works for you.

 We continue to accept volunteers and continue to provide safe avenues for you to serve people most in need in our community.
 We welcome people of all faiths and will work with you to find an opportunity that matches your skills, interests, and comfort level.
 We offer on-site and off-site opportunities for individuals and groups.